lewisfish/Monte-Carlo-Radiation-Phd/readme.md

    - Sort fresnel so can differ between transmission on diffrent faces not just top and bottom/ tidy code up
    - Investigate +1 in celli,j,k calc in tauint2
    - Fix up fluro stuff i.e. give options for what type of fluro being done
-   - Change opt arrays to allocatble (as part of above point)
    - Test bump map, set cross as noise shape then look at diffrent slices/ do calculations manualy
    - Add proper treatment of peeling off for noisy surface
-   - Add colours/render as option
    - Proper formatting
    - Parallize-done but not 100% happy with. change makefile so that mpi is an option.